biometrics/openbr/docs/docs/tutorials.md

 3. It allows for algorithm parameter tuning without recompiling.
 4. It is completely unambiguous, both the OpenBR interpreter and anyone familiar with the project can understand exactly what your algorithm does just from this description.

-OpenBR provides a syntax for creating concise algorithm strings.
+OpenBR provides a syntax for setting plugin property values and creating concise algorithm strings.
 The relevant symbols are:

 Symbol | Meaning
 --- | ---
 PluginName(property1=value1,...propertyN=valueN) | A plugin is described by its name (without the abstraction) and a list of properties and values.
 Properties of a plugin that are not specified are set to their default values.
-: | Seperates *templatelate enrollment* from *template comparison*.
-Enrollment is on the left and comparison is on the right.
+: | Seperates *template enrollment* from *template comparison*.
+Enrollment is on the left of the colon in the algorithm string, while comparison is on the right.
 Defining an algorithm with a template comparison step is optional.
-\+ | Abbreviation for a Pipe.
-Joins Transforms together and projects input through them in series.
-The output of a Transform to the left of \+ become the input of the Transform to the right.
+\+ | Abbreviation for a [Pipe](api_docs/plugins/core.md#pipetransform).
+Joins [Transform](api_docs/cpp_api/transform/transform.md)s together and projects input through them in series.
+The output of a [Transform](api_docs/cpp_api/transform/transform.md) to the left of \+ become the input of the Transform to the right.
- / | Abbreviation for a Fork.
-Joins Transforms together and projects input through them in parallel.
-All Transforms receive the same input, the output of which is concatenated together.
+ / | Abbreviation for a [Fork](api_docs/plugins/core.md#forktransform).
+Joins [Transform](api_docs/cpp_api/transform/transform.md)s together and projects input through them in parallel.
+All [Transform](api_docs/cpp_api/transform/transform.md)s receive the same input, the output of which is concatenated together.
- \{\} | Abbreviation for Cache.
+ \{\} | Abbreviation for [Cache](api_docs/plugins/core.md#cachetransform).
 Cache the output of a plugin in memory for quick lookups later on.
- <\> | Abbreviation for LoadStore.
-Parameters for Transforms inside the brackets are stored on disk after training and loaded from disk before projection.
+ <\> | Abbreviation for [LoadStore](api_docs/plugins/core.md#loadstoretransform).
+Parameters for [Transform](api_docs/cpp_api/transform/transform.md)s inside the brackets are stored on disk after training and loaded from disk before projection.
  () | Order of operations.
 Change the order of operations using parantheses.

-Let's look at some of the important parts of the code base that make this possible:
+Let's look at some of the important parts of the codebase that make this possible:

 In ```AlgorithmCore::init()``` in ```openbr/core/core.cpp``` you can see the code for splitting the algorithm description at the colon.
-Shortly thereafter in this function we *make* the template generation and comparison objects.
+Shortly thereafter in this function we `make` the template generation and comparison objects.
-These make calls are defined in the public [C++ plugin API](api_docs/cpp_api.md) and can also be called from end user code.
+These `make` calls are defined in the public [C++ plugin API](api_docs/cpp_api.md) and can also be called from end user code.

 Below we discuss some of the source code for `Transform::make` in `openbr/openbr_plugin.cpp`.
-Note, the make functions for other plugin types are similar in spirit and will not be covered.
+Note, the `make` functions for other plugin types are similar in spirit and will not be covered.

-One of the first steps when converting the template enrollment description into a [Transform](api_docs/cpp_api/transform/transform.md) is to replace the operators, like '\+', with their full form:
+One of the first steps when converting the template generation description into [Transform](api_docs/cpp_api/transform/transform.md)s is to replace the operators, like '\+', with their full form:

     { // Check for use of '+' as shorthand for Pipe(...)
          QStringList words = parse(str, '+');